zhouzi/awesome-perceived-performance/README.md

 * [Non-blocking UI's with interface previews](http://www.callumhart.com/blog/non-blocking-uis-with-interface-previews)

-## Users can use parts of your site that aren't dependent on the server
+## Don't block the parts that aren't dependent on the server

-Which means they aren't forced to wait for the whole page to load before navigating away from it.
+Which means that users are not forced to wait for the whole page to load before navigating away from it.

 * [Non-blocking UI's with interface previews](http://www.callumhart.com/blog/non-blocking-uis-with-interface-previews)